ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # Remora NucleoF446RE w/ W5500 Ethernet interface fork.
 ------------------------------------------

 Ported from Expatria Technologies fork of Remora, specifically the version maintained by cakeslob.
+Remora was originally written by Scotta

 # Status
 - Stepgen, blink and digital IO are tested and working.